watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/language-model-conversational-search/README.md

 ### Session variables

 These are the session variables used in this example.
-Most of values are set in the process of setting up the starter kit.
+Most of the values are set in the process of setting up the starter kit.
 The user must set `collection_name` to identify the Milvus collection for the document search step.

 - `collection_name`: This **MUST** be set to the name of the document collection in Milvus to be searched.
 - `embedding_model_id` : ID of the model to use for generating embeddings for the query.